Nyovelt/pintos-projects/doc.md

 > In your opinion, was this assignment, or any one of the three problems
 > in it, too easy or too hard?
 Did it take too long or too little time?

-It do takes us a long time to implement this assignment, but it is not too hard.
-The effort was mainly spent on the debugging of argument passing and exec&wait, which cost us hours of time.

 > Did you find that working on a particular part of the assignment gave
 > you greater insight into some aspect of OS design?

-The implement of syscall helps us get a deep insight of context switch, since we got a stuck in it for a long time.

 > Is there some particular fact or hint we should give students in
 > future quarters to help them solve the problems?
 Conversely, did you
 > find any of our guidance to be misleading?

-The guide implied that we can either use the origin project 1 code or use the code we implemented.
-In fact, use our code may enconter errors.

 > Do you have any suggestions for the TAs to more effectively assist
 > students, either for future quarters or the remaining projects?

-TAs and Professor are kind enough to give us some suggestions.

 > Any other comments?

-No，thanks.